← Back to Blog

 32 scan-args: '-L -r .'

-• Is supply chain risk covered: version pinning, source, commit pin for git?
+• Supply chain controls: version pinning, source, commit pin for git.

 Key Takeaways